Introduction

 Care for and enrich the spiritual lives of all, both inside and outside the church

-Pascoe Vale Uniting Churches
+Pascoe Vale Congregation

 Vision Statement